-- 2) Cohen.
+2) Cohen.
 L. J., Probability: The One And The Many, Proceedings Of The British Academy, V ol.
+LXI, 1975.

-LXI, 1975. - 3) Cohen.
-L. J., The Probable And The Provable, Oxford, The Clarendon Press, 1977. - 4) Cohen, L. J., An Introduction to the Philosophy of Induction and Probability, Oxford University Press, 1989.
+3) Cohen.
+L. J., The Probable And The Provable, Oxford, The Clarendon Press, 1977.
+This is Cohen's major work on Baconian probability.

+4) Cohen, L. J., An Introduction to the Philosophy of Induction and Probability, Oxford University Press, 1989.
 I used to require every student to read this work; it is truly outstanding.
 Unfortunately, it is now out of print.